AUC Medical Sciences Curriculum

 10 Credits Hours

-The Brain and Behavior module will integrate and discuss the normal and abnormal anatomy, embryology, histology, and physiology of the central and peripheral nervous system.
-The etiology and process of development for these systems will be included.
-The nervous system's functional and behavioral expression will be covered from molecular, biochemical, anatomical, genetic, psychological, psychiatric, psychosocial, geographic, and cultural perspectives.
-This will be applied in the evidence-based and patient-centered processes of assessing and diagnosing various neurological and psychiatric disorders.
+The Brain and Behavior module provides an integrated study of the normal and abnormal anatomy, embryology, histology, and physiology of the central and peripheral nervous systems.
+It includes the etiology and developmental processes of these systems.
+The module examines the nervous system's functional and behavioral manifestations from multiple perspectives, including molecular, biochemical, anatomical, genetic, psychological, psychiatric, psychosocial, geographic, and cultural dimensions.

 Clinical Reasoning